Warrior prince and talking heads

-The playfulness to the writing around Ravana and his ten perennially bickering heads could have made the film oddly amusing.
+The playfulness to the writing around Ravana and his 10 perennially bickering heads could have made the film oddly amusing.
 But alas, the humour remains just a flash

 Something about Indian animation films in general just doesn’t seem to work.
 One wonders if it is so because the art work is usually too flat and inert, or is it because the mythological imagery is way too familiar and kitschy?Mahayoddha Ramacontinues with the same old indigenous Amar Chitra Katha/calendar art tradition of animation, but also adds a dose of beasts and creatures inspired from Western epics and films: a unicorn-like entity here, a flying dragon there.
 The marriage of the two forms, however, is not quite a success.